 All West Point Band Trophy Point concerts are FREE and open to the public.
 Although printed tickets are NOT REQUIRED for admission, we do ask that you RSVP to any events you plan on attending by visiting each event page.
 This will help us get you the most up-to-date concert information in the event of inclement weather.

 For our heavily attended concerts like Independence Day and Labor Day, we recommend arriving as early as two hours prior to the concert (roughly around 5:30 p.m.) to get a good seat.
+(Please note that visitors DO NOT need a Local Area Credential to get on post for these concerts, as they are designated special events.)

 No items may be placed before 12:00 PM.